 Ground rent claims can be brought by owners of leasehold properties, where conveyancing solicitors have failed to advise about the consequences of excessive increases to ground rent.
-Ground rent claims are a type of professional negligence claim, and have become more common as a result of the ground scandal which has been uncovered recently by national newspapers.
+Ground rent claims are a type of professional negligence claim, and have become more common as a result of the ground scandal which has been uncovered in recent years by national newspapers.

 If you own a leasehold property, there is probably a clause in the lease saying you must pay an annual ground rent.
 This is generally to cover the cost of maintaining communal areas, and historically has always been fairly low, usually around £250 per year.
 In recent years, property developers have seen an opportunity to sell freeholds to investors, who require a return on their investment that is higher than £250 per year.
 This has led to the inclusion of onerous ground rent increase clauses in leases.

-Under these clauses, ground rents which started at £250 per year, typically double every 10 years, until they reach £8,000 a year.
+Under these clauses, ground rents which started at £250 per year, typically double every 10 years, (or sometimes more frequently) until they reach £8,000 a year.
 Owners of properties with these onerous clauses in their lease are finding that their property is difficult to sell, as mortgage companies are reluctant to lend to buyers in these circumstances.
 This negatively affects the value of the leasehold property.

 What can you do if you are affected?

 The good news is, that you may have a claim against your conveyancing solicitor, who acted for you when you purchaed the leasehold property.
 Conveyancing solicitors ought to have flagged up the onerous ground rent clauses, and should have advised buyers about the potential consequences of owning a property where ground rent doubles every ten years.